 Auxiliary Handle

-The multi-directional handle helps you grip the drill and guide it more accurately.
-It also adapts to different positions depending on the material you are working with.
+The multi-directional handle will help you hold the drill more securely and guide it more accurately.
+It will also help you hold it from different angles, which is very helpful if you are working on something awkward.

 Variable-Speed Trigger